fractal13/dsu-cs-4300-ai/web/assignments/assignment_rubiks_02_partial_search.md

     run your_solver.cmd

   for each of the cubes in the scrambled cubes file.
 In short, automate anything you can.
-Use your time and effort in other ways than copy-paste.
+Use your time and effort in other ways than copy-paste-edit.

 - Produce a report, that includes your command script, and statistics on how many of the scrambled cubes the script was able to solve, and how